-The Consumer Protection Unit is responsible for processing all inquires received from consumers who are complaining about businesses.
-The unit has two divisions: The Mediation Unit and the Enforcement Unit.
-The Mediation Unit assists individual consumers with informal resolution of their disputes with business entities.
-The Enforcement Unit prosecutes criminal and civil cases in the name of the People of the State of California against those engaging in unlawful or fraudulent business practices.
+The Consumer Protection Unit is responsible for processing all inquiries received from consumers who are complaining about businesses.
+The unit has two divisions: Mediation Services and Enforcement.
+Mediation Services assists individual consumers with informal resolution of their disputes with business entities.
+The Enforcement Division prosecutes criminal and civil cases in the name of the People of the State of California against those engaging in unlawful or fraudulent business practices.

 The mediation staff, which includes volunteers, is available to assist consumers in resolving their disputes with business entities by offering to mediate those disputes.
 The mediation staff also provides information about consumer transactions by answering questions from the public and by educating consumers and businesses as to their rights and responsibilities.
-The online consumer protection complaint form can be printed, filled out and mailed to us (see attachment at bottom of the page).
+The consumer protection complaint form can be submitted on line or printed, filled out and mailed to us.
 Or you may call (408) 792-2880 or e-mail us and we will mail you a complaint form.

 Attorneys in the Enforcement Division review and evaluate complaints referred by Mediation Services as well as state and local regulatory and law enforcement agencies to determine whether to initiate a public prosecution against an individual or entity for unlawful business practices.

 The Speakers Bureau of the Consumer Protection Unit provides educational outreach about consumer topics to the community.
 To arrange for a free speaker to discuss consumer issues with your community group or organization, please call 408-792-2880

 or e-mail email@example.com

 helps Californians be careful consumers.
 Their role is to protect the public from business professionals who are unqualified, unlicensed and/or dishonest.
 They have jurisdiction over many licensed professions, including contractors and automotive repair businesses.